Azure/azure-rest-api-specs/documentation/swagger-extensions.md

     ]
   }
 ```

+##x-ms-examples
+Describes the format for specifying examples for request and response of an operation in a swagger spec.
+It is a **dictonary** of different variations of the examples for a given operation.

+More information about this extension can be found [here](https://github.com/Azure/azure-rest-api-specs/tree/master/documentation/x-ms-examples.md).

 ##x-ms-odata
 When present the `x-ms-odata` extensions indicates the operation includes one or more [OData](http://www.odata.org/) query parameters.
 These parameters inlude `$filter`, `$top`, `$orderby`,  `$skip`,  and `$expand`.
 In some languages the generated method will expose these parameters as strongly types OData type.